John Haggard

-John Haggard (1794 – 31 October 1856) was an English ecclesiastical lawyer who was Chancellor of three dioceses..
+John Haggard (1794 – 31 October 1856) was an English ecclesiastical lawyer who was Chancellor of three dioceses.

 Family

-Haggard was born at Bradfield, Hertfordshire, the third son of William Henry Haggard (died 1837), of Bradenham Hall, Norfolk, and his wife Frances Amyand, only daughter of the Rev. Thomas Amyand.
+A member of the Haggard family, he was born at Bradfield, Hertfordshire, the third son of William Henry Haggard (died 1837), of Bradenham Hall, Norfolk, and his wife Frances Amyand, only daughter of the Rev. Thomas Amyand.

 On 20 July 1820 he married Caroline Hodgson (died 21 November 1884), daughter of Mark Hodgson of Bromley.
 Their son Mark was a successful rower during his time at Oxford University and died of tuberculosis in 1854.

 Haggard's brother William was the grandfather of the writer Sir H. Rider Haggard and great-grandfather of the naval officer Sir Vernon Haggard and the diplomat Sir Godfrey Haggard.

 Education and career

 Haggard was educated at Westminster School.
 He entered Trinity Hall, Cambridge, as a pensioner on 9 June 1807, took his LL.B. degree in 1813 and was elected a Fellow on 1 December 1815.
 He took his LL.D. in 1818, and on 3 November that year was admitted a Fellow of the College of Doctors of Law, London.
 He held his fellowship at Trinity Hall until his marriage in 1820.

 In 1836 Haggard was appointed chancellor of Lincoln by his college friend Dr. John Kaye, the bishop.
 He accompanied the bishop in the visitation of his diocese.
 Haggard was nominated chancellor of Winchester in June 1845, and two years afterwards commissary of Surrey in the same diocese.
 In 1847 he received the appointment of chancellor of Manchester from James Prince Lee, the first bishop of the diocese.

 He died at Brighton at the age of 62.